China unveils plan to boost consumption as Trump tariffs bite

 The plan builds on Premier Li Qiang’s promise during a major political meeting earlier this month to ensure that the “giant ship of China’s economy” will “sail steadily toward the future.”

+At a news conference on Monday to answer questions about the plan, Li Chunlin, deputy director of the National Development and Reform Commission, the top planning agency, acknowledged that consumer confidence remained weak.

+“There is still a lot of work to be done to boost consumption, expand domestic demand and better meet the people’s needs for a better life,” he said.

-China’s economy continues to be weighed down by weak consumer spending, an uncertain employment outlook and a prolonged property sector downturn.
+Besides suffering from low consumer confidence, China faces economic problems such as an uncertain employment outlook and a prolonged property sector downturn.
 Internationally, it’s also being squeezed as the United States turns the heat up on a trade war against China.

 Trump doubled tariffs on all Chinese imports to 20% as of this month.
 In response, China has announced a fresh round of retaliatory tariffs, covering US agriculture imports, which took effect last week.